basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 * Find invoices from customers who have names containing the word "solutions".
 * Find invoices that were sent on the 3rd of June.

-Solutions to these queries are shown in the [examples](#Example-query-solutions) below.
+Solutions to these queries are shown in the [[examples|Using Key Filters#Example-query-solutions]] below.

 Once the keys are filtered to only the items we care about, the normal MapReduce pipeline can further filter, transform, extract, and aggregate all the data we are interested in.